acm-research-f26/summer/README.md

 This project shows how medical image segmentation outputs can be converted into a more clinically meaningful form.
 Instead of stopping at anatomical masks, the pipeline produces fibroid-level predictions that relate directly to treatment-planning questions.

-The project also highlights a major issue in medical machine learning: leakage can make a model look better than it really is.
-By deliberately excluding features that encode the label definition, this implementation provides a more honest test of whether non-leaky geometry can predict cavity involvement.

 ## Data Setup

 Download the UMD dataset from Figshare: